moh5775/UAP/README.md

 <br><br>

 # DSA (Nayeema Ma'am)
-This repository contains the lab assignments for [DSA Course].
+This repository contains the lab assignments for the [DSA Course].

 ## Lab Contents
 ### Lab 1: Basic Codes